Texas A&M University: Branch campuses

+Texas A&M Health maintains several other Health Science Centers and campuses away from the Bryan-College Station campus.
+The School of Engineering Medicine (EnMed), at the Houston Methodist Hospital, and the Texas A&M Institute of Biosciences and Technology, are both located in the Texas Medical Center in Houston.
+The School of Dentistry is located in Dallas, and the institution has a presence in Corpus Christi, Kingsville, Lufkin, McAllen, Round Rock, and Temple.
+Texas A&M School of Law, formerly Texas Wesleyan University School of Law, is located in Fort Worth.
+Texas A&M maintains the RELLIS Campus, formerly the Texas A&M University-Riverside Campus and Bryan Air Force Base, which was transferred from the university to become a separate entity within the Texas A&M University System in September 2015.

 Academics

 Administration and organization

 Texas A&M is part of the Texas A&M University System, which consists of eleven universities, eight state agencies, and the RELLIS Campus.
 The system is governed by a ten-member Board of Regents, nine of whom are appointed by the Governor of Texas to six-year terms, and one non-voting Student Regent who is appointed to a one-year term.
 The Chancellor of the Texas A&M University System is responsible for day-to-day operations and is answerable to the Board of Regents.

 The university is led by the university president, who has executive responsibility, and is selected by and reports to the chancellor.
 The provost is responsible for all educational and service activities of the university, and reports to the president.
 The cabinet, as the institution's administrative arm, and the deans of the respective colleges, also report to the president.
 The university and colleges are accredited by the Southern Association of Colleges and Schools and associated professional organizations offering degrees in 130 courses of study, over 260 professional and graduate degrees via its 17 colleges, and further opportunities in 21 research centers and institutes.